 - Step 7: Clarify important questions with the Venue BEFORE You Sign a Contract

 In January 2018 we conducted one of the largest pieces of event planning research ever completed.
 With 2,400 contacts and over 1,000 respondents.

 Within the survey, we asked specific questions that pertain to the venue selection process.
 We are happy to release the results below.

-If you want to obtain a copy of the research to publish on your site send an email to email@example.com.
+Request access here if you want to obtain a copy of the research to publish on your site.

 We also asked respondents to give us an indication of what the Venue of the Future looks like.
 170 respondents shared exciting insight into what they see as the future.
 You will find some of those answers in this section.
 The content of their responses is extremely similar, signaling growing frustration with practices of the past.
 The value of their contributions surpasses any pseudo-pundit speculation, it is real feedback from real planners.